clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 draw_pointcloud(app, app_state, points);
 ```

-`draw_pointcloud` is primarily calls to OpenGL, but the critical portion iterates over all the points in the pointcloud, and where we have depth data, we upload the point's coordinates and texture mapping coordinates to OpenGL.
+`draw_pointcloud` are primarily calls to OpenGL but the critical portion iterates over all the points in the pointcloud and where we have depth data we upload the point's coordinates and texture mapping coordinates to OpenGL.
 ```cpp
 /* this segment actually prints the pointcloud */ auto vertices = points.get_vertices();              // get vertices